Hilton Aspire review: Vastly improved $250 resort credit, annual weekend night and more

 You can even choose to split your payment between cash and points.
 Hilton will offer you a slide bar so you can choose the percentage of money you want to use.

-You can also redeem your Hilton points for flights, experiences and other things (though they’re not a good deal).
+You can also redeem your Hilton points for flights, experiences and other things (though this is generally not a good deal).
 Check out this post for a full guide on how to use Hilton Honors points.

 If you’re freaking out at the prospect of a $450 annual fee, there are other Hilton cards that can serve you.

-Through August 28, 2019, the Hilton Honors American Express Surpass® Card comes with 130,000 Hilton points and a weekend-night award after spending $4,000 on purchases within the first four months of account opening.
+The Hilton Honors American Express Surpass® Card comes with 130,000 Hilton Honors bonus points plus a free night reward after you spend $2,000 in purchases on the card in the first three months of card membership.
 It also comes with complimentary Gold elite status.
 You can earn Diamond elite status after you spend $40,000 on eligible purchases with your card in a calendar year (valid through the end of the next calendar year after it’s earned).

-The card also gives you 10 free Priority Pass airport lounge visits each year but each guest counts as one of your visits.
+The card also gives you 10 complimentary Priority Pass airport lounge visits each year, but each guest counts as one of your visits.
 You can even earn one free weekend night after you spend $15,000 on purchases in a calendar year.

-This card has a $95 annual fee (see rates & fees), but you can achieve many of the same benefits as the Amex Hilton Aspire if you’re a big spender.
+This card has a $95 annual fee (see rates and fees), but you can achieve many of the same benefits as the Amex Hilton Aspire if you’re a big spender.

 You could effortlessly receive $750+ in free travel at terrific hotels — even pricey resorts — with that bonus.
-Or stretch your points for more nights at less fancy hotels (that’s my favorite way to use hotel points).
+Or stretch your points for more nights at less fancy hotels (which is my favorite way to use hotel points).

-The Amex Hilton Aspire has a load of ongoing benefits that can save you a ton:
+The Amex Hilton Aspire has a load of ongoing benefits that can save you a ton (terms apply):